 These Scalloped Potatoes with Blue Cheese are a great spin on your traditional scalloped potatoes.
 Impress your friends and family with this fancy side dish.
-This post may contain affiliate links, read my full disclosure here.

 What happens when the Managing Director of the French Dairy Board comes to your town and discusses all kinds of cheeses from overseas?
 You halfway listen and stuff your mouth with all the beautiful cheese.
 Ok, no…don’t do that, you should actually listen and focus less on stuffing your face.
 But yea, I stuffed my face.
 So yea, there was that time that the Managing Director of the French Dairy Board came to visit and I ate cheese until my heart was filled with joy.
 I posted this picture on my Instagram from the event.